The Complete Guide to Caramelized Bananas

 Caramelized bananas are amazing on ice cream, French toast, cheesecakes and more.
 But, what is the best recipe?
-I tried three different methods – fried in a skillet, oven, and microwave, and share my results here.
+I tried three different methods – made in a skillet, oven, and microwave – and share my results here.

 If you’ve never had caramelized bananas, you are in for a treat!
 Bananas are naturally sweet, but once they are caramelized, they take on a more robust flavor and form a banana-flavored sauce that you can pour over just about anything!

 What Are Caramelized Bananas?

 Caramelized bananas are bananas that are cooked with butter and sugar.
 Two main transformations happen during that process:

 - The bananas soften and are coated with with the caramel sauce.

 - The caramel sauce thickens and takes on a banana flavor.